hw-ju/monai_uf_tutorials/monaicore_multigpu/README.md

 ## **Example 2: multi-gpu training for Brain Tumor segmentation with UNet/SegResNet**
 ### **About this example**
+1. The [training python script](./brats_ddp/brats_training_ddp.py) is adapted from [a MONAI Core tutorial script](https://github.com/Project-MONAI/tutorials/blob/main/acceleration/distributed_training/brats_training_ddp.py).
-1. This example is a real-world task based on Decathlon challenge Task01: Brain Tumor segmentation, so it's more complicated than [Exmaple 1](#example-1-simple-multi-gpu-training-with-unet).
+2. This example is a real-world task based on Decathlon challenge Task01: Brain Tumor segmentation, so it's more complicated than [Exmaple 1](#example-1-simple-multi-gpu-training-with-unet).
 2. Steps to get the required data:
     - go to http://medicaldecathlon.com/, click on `Get Data` and then download `Task01_BrainTumour.tar` to your local computer.
     - upload it to your storage partition (e.g. blue or red partition) on HiperGator, sample command: